JorgePe/SnapBOOST/README.md

 System:  linux
 ```

-On your browser, start [Snap!] (http://snap.berkeley.edu/snapsource/snap.html) and then import
+On your browser, start [Snap!] (http://snap.berkeley.edu/snapsource/snap.html) and use the menu option
-the xml file you saved before.
+'Import...' and specify the XML file you saved before.

 You will now have blocks for motors (under 'Motion' category) and sensors (under 'Sensing' category).

+You now need to specify the IP Address of your Raspberry Pi to use it.